-The ability to express oneself is an incredible gift and a invaluable tool for navigating life’s joys and sorrows.
+The ability to express oneself through music is an incredible gift and a invaluable tool for navigating life’s joys and sorrows.
 The time I spend teaching your child is about more than learning to play an instrument or writing and recording songs — it’s about building a foundation for a lifetime of creativity + self expression.

 During lessons, I’ll be empowering your child to follow their great ideas, helping give voice to their inspiration, teaching them tools + techniques on their instrument, and nurturing their God-given creativity.